Dunmore, County Galway

 The town belongs to an ancient tuath called Conmhaícne Dúna-Móir and Cenél Dubáin, ruled by Uí Conchobair of Ui Briuin Ai from the 12th century, and a capital of Connacht for a time.
 King Tairrdelbach Ua Conchobair died here in 1156.

-Until the early 1980s, the N83 through Dunmore was on the main road from Sligo to Galway City.
+Until the early 1980s, the N83 through Dunmore was on the main road from Sligo to Galway.
 Improvements to the N17 route through Knock and Claremorris reduced the amount of traffic on the N83.

 History

 The ruins of Dunmore Castle are situated on a small hillock outside the village.
 The first castle at this site was built by the Anglo-Norman de-Birmingham family in the early 13th century.
-Designed as a bulwark against the native Irish, the castle was attacked in 1249 and burned by the O’Connor's.
+Designed as a bulwark against the native Irish, the castle was attacked in 1249 and burned by the O’Connors.
 In 1284 it was besieged by the forces of Fichra O’ Flynn.
-In 1315 it was once more the scene of conflict when an army, led by Rory Connor, attacked and damaged the fortress.
+In 1315 it was once more the scene of conflict when an army, led by Rory O'Connor, attacked and damaged the fortress.